0x1eef/trip.rb/README.md

 ### <a id='c-note'>Best guessing C methods</a>

-Trip.rb uses `#` to denote an instance method and it uses `.` to denote a singleton method (also known as a class method) in the traces it generates.
+Trip.rb's analyzer uses `#` to denote an instance method and it uses `.` to denote a singleton method (also known as a class method) in the traces it generates.

 This proved diffilcult to determine for methods implemented in C because their binding's self is the self of the nearest Ruby method rather than the